twhiston/dm/README.md

 2. `chmod +x dm`
 3. Add the binary to your path
 4. Change the settings on your docker for mac machine so that only `/tmp` is shared
+5. run `dm check` to check your system is set up correctly
+6. run `dm init` to initialize your system and create all necessary directories and assets
+7. run `dm start` to bring up the dm container stack

 ## About